Safer Surfing Techniques Using Firefox and Add-ons

 7. Select "NoScript" and click "Add to Firefox".

-The dialog shown in the illustration at right will appear.
 In order to protect you from accidentally installing potentially harmful add-ons, Firefox prevents you from clicking the "Install Now" button for 3 seconds so you can see what you about to install.
 Simply wait 3 seconds for the button to become active, then click it to install the add-on.

 After the installation, a suggestion to restart Firefox should appear.
 Click the "Restart Firefox" button to complete installation.